NCAR/MPAS-Workflow/README.md

    be conducted simultaneously if it is beneficial to group members instead of running them all independently like what is achieved via `Variational*` member tasks.

- - `InitVariationals.csh`: further modifies the application `yaml` file(s) for the `Variational` task.
-The primary function is to populate the background error covariance and EDA-relevant entries.

  - `Variational.csh`: used in the `Variational*` `Cylc` task; executes the `mpasjedi_variational` application.
 Reads one output forecast state from a `Forecast*` task.
 Multiple instances can be launched in parallel to conduct an ensemble of data assimilations (EDA).